dronekit/dronekit-python/docs/examples/mission_basic.rst

 Known issues
 ============

-This example fails in DroneKit 2.0.0b6 (see `#355 DKPY2 Can't clear waypoints  <https://github.com/dronekit/dronekit-python/issues/355>`_).
+This example fails in DroneKit 2.0.0b6 and earlier releases (see `#355 DKPY2 Can't clear waypoints  <https://github.com/dronekit/dronekit-python/issues/355>`_ to see if it has been fixed in the current release).

 .. todo::